premierchessacademy/strawket-content/posts/stress-free-payment-collection-for-small-academies.md

 Your time and energy are your most valuable assets.
 Wasting them on manual, stressful administrative tasks like payment collection holds your academy back.

-By implementing a modern [https://strawket.com/](tutoring payment system), you solve one of the biggest headaches of running a small educational business.
+By implementing a modern [tutoring payment system](https://strawket.com/), you solve one of the biggest headaches of running a small educational business.
 You ensure consistent cash flow, project a professional image, build trust through transparency, and most importantly, get to be the inspiring educator you set out to be—not the reluctant bill collector.